ChangemakerStudios/Papercut-SMTP/README.md

 #### Download the 64-bit [PapercutSMTP-win-X64-stable-Setup.exe](https://github.com/ChangemakerStudios/Papercut-SMTP/releases) desktop installer in releases.
 #### Download the 32-bit [PapercutSMTP-win-x86-stable-Setup.exe](https://github.com/ChangemakerStudios/Papercut-SMTP/releases) desktop installer in releases.

-## (Optional) Download Papercut SMTP Service
-Papercut SMTP has an optional HTTP server to receive emails even when the client is not running.
-It can be run in an almost portable way by downloading [Papercut.Smtp.Service.*.zip](https://github.com/ChangemakerStudios/Papercut/releases), unzipping, and [following the service installation instructions](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service).

 ## Requirements
 Papercut SMTP UI Requires the "WebView2" Microsoft shared system component to be installed on your system.
 If you have any problems getting it running go to this site:
 [WebView2 Download](https://developer.microsoft.com/en-us/microsoft-edge/webview2) and install it.